 Soaked in a strong spirit and then sweetened, currants transform into crème de cassis—an irresistible fruit liqueur essential to cocktails like the Kir Royale and El Diablo.
-And with summer in full swing, there’s no better time to mix up your own batch.
 This recipe, inspired by the house formula at Washington D.C.’s Black Jack bar, combines black and red currants, neutral spirit and rich syrup for a sublime liqueur that bottles up fresh-fruit flavors you can sip long after summer has passed.

 1 heaping cup red currants, picked over and rinsed

 2 heaping cups black currants, picked over and rinsed

 750 ml. high-proof neutral spirit

 Large non-reactive bowl

 Muddler or potato masher

 In a large bowl muddle or mash the berries until pulpy.